What is CSA?

 In addition to vegetables we also offer meat and egg CSA shares.

 I don’t know what it is about our eggs, but some of our customers tell us they won’t eat any other . . .
 I guess it’s some of that mysterious magic again at work . . .

 Since we often sell out of eggs, especially in the summer, a Luna Bleu Egg Share is a good way to insure your supply of our organic eggs.
 When you purchase an Egg Share(s), you will get a dozen eggs (or multiple dozens) with each pickup.

-The winter season egg share totals 6 weeks over the course of 6 months (pick up the same day as your vegetable share) and costs $30 for one dozen eggs each pick-up or $15 for a half dozen eggs each pick-up.
-You can sign up for any number of shares depending on how many dozen you'd like.
+The winter season egg share totals 6 pickups over the course of 6 months (pick up the same day as your vegetable share) and costs $34.20 for one dozen eggs each month or $17.10 for a half dozen eggs each month.
+You can sign up for any number of shares depending on how many dozen you'd like per month.